The Guardian (1990 film): Filming

-Script changes

-The original script for The Guardian bore a closer resemblance to its source material, The Nanny by novelist Dan Greenburg, which told the story of a nanny who steals children.
-According to screenwriter Stephen Volk, Sam Raimi was originally attached to the picture.
-Raimi had dropped out of the production to direct Darkman, at which point William Friedkin was brought in to direct.
-The script, which had originally been conceived as a tongue-in-cheek thriller for Raimi, eventually "metamorphosed into something different" during the course of filming, as Friedkin made numerous changes.
-Volk attempted to rework the script for Friedkin, initially re-writing the character of the nanny as a real-life Lilith, the child-stealing demon from Jewish mythology.
-Friedkin dismissed the idea, and Volk then reworked the script into a straightforward psychological thriller about an unhinged woman stealing children; however, Universal Pictures objected to the reworking, stating that they wanted a "supernatural" horror film given Friedkin's reputation for The Exorcist (1973).
-Amidst the shifting script, Friedkin began auditioning for the role of Camilla.
-Uma Thurman was originally a candidate for the role prior to the script changes.
-After Volk suggested using elements from the M.R.
-James story "The Ash-tree" in the script, Friedkin became fixated on incorporating a tree into Camilla's backstory.
-Volk reportedly suffered a nervous breakdown and left the production, leaving Friedkin to finish the script's loose ends after filming had already begun.

-In a 2015 interview, Jenny Seagrove recalled visiting Friedkin at his home in Los Angeles, where he told her he had been reading about Druid mythology and wanted to incorporate it into the film.
+The film's production was marked by continuous script changes that occurred throughout the filming process.
+In a 2011 interview, Jenny Seagrove recalled visiting Friedkin at his home in Los Angeles during the shoot, where he told her he had been reading about Druid mythology and wanted to incorporate it into the film.
 According to Seagrove: "Pages were flying at us [...] and then suddenly this idea of this weird kind of tree came about, and suddenly my character was not just a nanny but she was a Druid character who turned into a part of the tree, and she had to feed the tree—things were evolving all the time."

 Special effects

 Seagrove underwent numerous extensive makeup transformations in the film, at times covered in tree bark during the metamorphosing scenes.

 The tree featured in the film was constructed by the special effects department in Burbank, California, and transported to the nature preserve in Valencia.
 The tree contained tubes of circulating fake blood in order for the tree to properly "bleed" when cut.

-Alternate endings
+During filming, Friedkin had fired the original effects crew after being dissatisfied with the appearance of the tree.
+The film features no optical special effects, employing only mechanical and practical effects.

+Release

+The Guardian was released in North American cinemas on April 27, 1990, opening on 1,684 screens in the United States.

+Television cut

 The television version of the film ends with Phil and Kate returning home from the hospital with Jake, while Camilla is alive and naked at the tree.
 Director William Friedkin disapproved of the television cut of the film, and removed his name from the credits, naming "Alan von Smithee" as the director.

 The video and DVD versions have the full ending, in which Camilla appears in her true form and tries to take the baby from Kate, but Phil cuts down the tree with a chainsaw, thus killing both it and Camilla.